TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 5/Hosea 5.3.md

 ---

-I know Ephraim, and Israel is not hid from me; for now, O Ephraim, thou hast played the harlot, Israel is defiled.
+I know Ephraim, and Israel is not hidden from me; for now, Ephraim, you have played the prostitute.
+Israel is defiled.